-This policy will be reviewed annually by the headteacher / DSL, and in response to any new safeguarding requirements or concerns surrounding the wider cultural issues in the school.
-The next scheduled review for this policy is September 2022.
+This policy will be reviewed annually by the headteacher and DSL, and in response to any new safeguarding requirements or concerns surrounding the wider cultural issues in the school.
+The next scheduled review for this policy is Sept 2023.

-Low-level Concern Reporting Form
+11. Appendix A - Low-level Concern Reporting Form

 Thank you for reporting your concerns to the safeguarding team; we are grateful to you for taking the safety and welfare of our pupils seriously.
-Please fill in the below form, including as much detail as you can, and return it directly to the headteacher or DSL.
-Please refrain from discussing this concern with anyone other than the headteacher or DSL until the matter has been dealt with.
+Please fill in the below form, including as much detail as you can, and return it directly to the headteacher/DSL.

+Please refrain from discussing this concern with anyone other than the headteacher until the matter has been dealt with.
 We ask that you keep all details, including the name staff member to whom the concern pertains, confidential.

 Your details

 Name (optional)

 Role

 Date and time of completing this form

 Details of individual whom the concern is about

 Name

 Role

 Relationship to the individual reporting the concern, e.g. manager, colleague

 Details of concern

-and/or incident are you repo etail as possible.
-Think about the following: What behaviour rting?
+Please include as much detail as possible.
+Think about the following: What behaviour and/or incident are you reporting?
 What exactly happened?
-Why does the behaviour and/or you believe the behaviour and/or incident is not consistent with
+Why does the behaviour and/or incident worry you?
+Why do you believe the behaviour and/or incident is not consistent with our Staff Code of Conduct?

+Details of any children or young people involved

+Name(s)

-Details of any children or young people involved Name(s) Do you believe there is a risk of harm to the above children or young people, either now or in the future, as a result of the individual's behaviour?
+Do you believe there is a risk of harm to the above children or young people, either now or in the future, as a result of the individual's behaviour?
 Explain your answer.

 Next steps What would you like to see happen in response to your concern?
 Are you willing to meet with the headteacher and DSL to discuss your concern?
 Please circle as appropriate.
-Yes Νο Please state any other information that you believe is relevant to the processing of this concern.
-Signature For use by safeguarding team upon receipt of concern Date and time concern received Signature of DSL or deputy DSL Actions to be taken, e.g. no action, investigation, reclassification as allegation meeting the harms threshold.
+Yes No Please state any other information that you believe is relevant to the processing of this concern.
+Signature For use by safeguarding team upon receipt of concern Date and time concern received Signature of DSL or deputy DSL Actions to be taken (e.g. no action, investigation, reclassification as allegation meeting the harms threshold.)